georgeerol/CsvWevApp/README.md

     ├── service
     │   └── CsvWebService.js
 ```
-- `src.App.js` : This file is the container that embed all React components
+- `src.App.js` : This file is the container that embeds all React components.
-- `src.Constants.js`: This file contains the constant the constant HTTP base Url
+- `src.Constants.js`: This file contains the constant HTTP base Url
-- `src.components.csvweb.CsvWebComponent.jsx`: This file contains the upload form, progress bar, display of list csv files with download url,
-                                               display csv button and display stats button
+- `src.components.csvweb.CsvWebComponent.jsx`: This file contains the upload form, progress bar, display of list csv files with download url, display csv button, and display stats button.
 - `src.components.csvweb.CsvWebApp.jsx` : This file brings all the App components `HeaderComponent`, `FooterComponent` and `CsvWebComponent` together.

-- `src.service.CsvWebService.js`: This file provides the methods to upload, download, display, get stats and get csv files using Axios.
+- `src.service.CsvWebService.js`: This file provides the methods to upload, download, display, get stats, and get csv files using Axios.

 # Testing
 To run the testing script, run the command below in the terminal.